 - Select which issue types should be imported from JIRA and map their JIRA statuses to StoriesOnBoard statuses

-The settings in the screenshot above means that StoriesOnBoard will import “New Features” created in JIRA and for example if a New Feature has an “In Review” state in JIRA, it will be imported as “Ready”.
+The settings in the screenshot above mean that StoriesOnBoard will import “New Features” created in JIRA and for example if a New Feature has an “In Review” state in JIRA, it will be imported as “Ready”.
 It also means that bugs, tasks, subtasks created in JIRA won’t be imported into StoriesOnBoard.

 Similar to this setup is recommended for most projects.
-It means that on your story maps you’ll get a high level overview, where you can plan your releases and in JIRA you’ll have the details needed for the implementation.
+It means that on your story maps you’ll get a high-level overview, where you can plan your releases and in JIRA you’ll have the details needed for the implementation.

 - Select which fields you’d like to sync with JIRA

 If sync name and description changes are checked, when a title or description changes in JIRA or on your story map, the changes will be also visible in the other system (after a refresh).